 Human Rights Day: Housing is a Human Right

-Today, December 10, marks Human Rights Day which commemorates the adoption of the Universal Declaration of Human Rights (UDHR) by the United Nations in 1948.
-The UDHR was the first time the indivisible and inalienable rights of all humanity was formally established.
+December 10 marks Human Rights Day, commemorating the adoption of the Universal Declaration of Human Rights (UDHR) by the United Nations in 1948.
+The UDHR was the first time the indivisible and inalienable rights of all humanity were formally established.
 While adopted 75 years ago, there is still work to do in the fight for rights and equality for all.

 Article 25 of the UDHR states...